 Persistence is vital in a successful abandonment email strategy.
-While some users may convert after the first email, a series of 3 personalized emails tends to have the highest success rate.
-By sending 3 messages, you maintain consistent contact that keeps you top of mind without driving unsubscription rates.
+While some users may convert after the first email, a series of three personalized emails tends to have the highest success rate.
+By sending three messages, you maintain consistent contact that keeps you top of mind without driving unsubscription rates.

 Let’s take a look at all three emails in a standard abandonment email strategy and the importance of each.

 If possible, send the third and final email in the series 72 hours after abandonment.
-Waiting for this length of time makes it likely that they’ve seen your email and are familiar with the offer.
+Waiting for this length of time makes it likely that the recipient has seen your prior emails and is familiar with the offer.

-For a subject line, an excellent word try to use the word “expire”.
+For a subject line, try to use the word “expire” to get the email opened.
 If you’re using an incentive, tell the visitor their “offer is about to expire.”
 This can get last minute shoppers to purchase with a discount while they still can.

 Looking for More Ways to Increase Your Conversions?